San Diego Family Law Attorney Answers California Child Custody FAQs

 Frequently Asked Questions

-If you are currently involved in divorce proceedings or have already separated and have questions about your custody rights in California, contact Mattis Law, A.P.C. at (858) 328-4400.
-Our San Diego family law team can help you navigate the often complex and downright confusing system of laws governing child custody.
-We understand how difficult the process can be and are prepared to fully defend the best interests of you and your child.
+Our San Diego family law legal team will help you navigate the often complex and confusing laws governing child custody.
+We understand how difficult this process can be and will protect the best interests of you and your child.

 Q. Who can get custody of a child?